particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### particle.include update 2024-04-04

+Updated the [example patterns for filename wildcards](/getting-started/device-os/firmware-libraries/#particle-include-and-particle-ignore) for particle.include and particle.ignore.

 ### M SoM datasheet 2024-04-03

 Added additional RF transmitter information.